syl20bnr/spacemacs-elpa-mirror/gnu/trie-readme.txt

-can also be performed efficiently: for example, returning all strings with a given prefix, searching for keys matching a given wildcard pattern or regular expression, or searching for all keys that match any of the above to within a given Lewenstein distance (though this last is not yet implemented in this package - code contributions welcome!).
+can also be performed efficiently: for example, returning all strings with a given prefix, searching for keys matching a given wildcard pattern or regular expression, or searching for all keys that match any of the above to within a given Lewenstein distance.

 You create a trie using `make-trie', create an association using `trie-insert', retrieve an association using `trie-lookup', and map over a trie using `trie-map', `trie-mapc', `trie-mapcar', or `trie-mapf'.
-You can find completions of a prefix sequence using `trie-complete', or search for keys matching a regular expression using `trie-regexp-search'.
-Using `trie-stack', you can create an object that allows the contents of the trie to be used like a stack, useful for building other algorithms on top of tries; `trie-stack-pop' pops elements off the stack one-by-one, in "lexical" order, whilst `trie-stack-push' pushes things onto the stack.
-Similarly, `trie-complete-stack', and `trie-regexp-stack' create "lexically-ordered" stacks of query results.
+You can find completions of a prefix sequence using `trie-complete', search for keys matching a regular expression using `trie-regexp-search', find fuzzy matches within a given Lewenstein distance (edit distance) of a string using `trie-fuzzy-match', and find completions of prefixes within a given distance using `trie-fuzzy-complete'.

+Using `trie-stack', you can create an object that allows the contents of the trie to be used like a stack, useful for building other algorithms on top of tries; `trie-stack-pop' pops elements off the stack one-by-one, in "lexicographic" order, whilst `trie-stack-push' pushes things onto the stack.
+Similarly, `trie-complete-stack', `trie-regexp-stack', `trie-fuzzy-match-stack' and `trie-fuzzy-complete-stack' create "lexicographicly-ordered" stacks of query results.

+Very similar to trie-stacks, `trie-iter', `trie-complete-iter', `trie-regexp-iter', `trie-fuzzy-match-iter' and `trie-fuzzy-complete-iter' generate iterator objects, which can be used to retrieve successive elements by calling `iter-next' on them.

 Note that there are two uses for a trie: as a lookup table, in which case only the presence or absence of a key in the trie is significant, or as an